Share a Coke has become trite

 “With the latest update of “Share a Coke,” especially, Coke has displayed that it no longer gets why people like myself drink it: because of what the brand of Coke means.”

 Coke, to me, always had the greater product – the taste was better.
 Or at least, that’s what I’ve always thought.
 (More on this later.)

 But then something stepped in the way of my favorite carbonated beverage: an increasingly stupid campaign on its can called, “Share a Coke.”

-Names on Coke bottles were once clever.
+Names on Coke bottles was a might clever

 If you’re not familiar with the “Share a Coke” campaign, it began with the folks at Coca-Cola printing personal names on the labels of coke bottles and cans.
 This drummed up some interest on social media outlets where people would post pictures with themselves and a Coca-Cola bottle that sported their name.